dcampos/godot-vim/README.md

 git clone git@github.com:dcampos/godot-vim.git
 ```

-Copy or symlink the folder godot_vim of the plugin to the modules folder of the godot repository.
+Copy or symlink the folder godot_vim of the plugin into the modules folder of the godot repository.

 ## License